Confluence of singularities of non-linear differential equations via Borel--Laplace transformations: The unfolded Borel and Laplace transformations associated to the vector field

 (the residues of $\Cal B_\alpha^+[f]$ and $\Cal B_\alpha^-[f]$ at the points $\xi\in 2\sqrt\epsilon\,\Z$ are equal).

-\begin{remark} Without providing details, let us remark that one could apply these Borel transformations $\Cal B^R$ (resp. $\Cal B^L$) to the system \eqref{eq:BL-cm} to show the convergence of its unique local analytic solution at $x=\sqrt\epsilon\neq 0$ (resp. $x=-\sqrt\epsilon\neq 0$) to a Borel sum in direction $\arg\sqrt\epsilon$ of the formal solution $\hat y_0(x)$ of the limit system, when $\sqrt\epsilon\to 0$ radially in a sector not containing any eigenvalue of $M(\epsilon)$, as mentioned in Remark~\ref{remark:BL-localsolutions}. \end{remark}
+\begin{remark} Without providing details, let us remark that one could follow \cite{SS} and apply these Borel transformations $\Cal B^R$ (resp. $\Cal B^L$) to the system \eqref{eq:BL-cm} to show the convergence of its unique local analytic solution at $x=\sqrt\epsilon\neq 0$ (resp. $x=-\sqrt\epsilon\neq 0$) to a Borel sum in direction $\arg\sqrt\epsilon$ of the formal solution $\hat y_0(x)$ of the limit system, when $\sqrt\epsilon\to 0$ radially in a sector not containing any eigenvalue of $M$, as stated in Theorem~\ref{theorem:BL-localsolutions}. \end{remark}